izivkov/CasioGShockSmartSync/README.md

 I think we can do better than the official Casio Connected App!
 This app provides the following extra features:

 - Sets watch's reminders from Google Calendar
-- Automatically sets correct timezone when setting time while travelling.
+- Automatically sets correct timezone when travelling.
 No need to switch between Word Time and Home time
 - Use your watch to trigger actions on your phone remotely, like taking pictures, dialling a phone number, etc.
 - Auto-configure most watch settings from phone's configuration.
 - Phone's alarms can be synced with watch's alarms.
+- Super fast connection time: 3.5 seconds vs 12 seconds for official app.

 This app supports the G-Shock Square Bluetooth [5600](https://amzn.to/3Mt68Qb) and [5000](https://amzn.to/4194M13) series watches.